klatter136/terraform-portfolio-project/README.md

 terraform plan
 # Review for any issues and resolve if needed
 terraform apply

 Step 3: Upload the Next.js Static Site to S3
 aws s3 sync ../blog/out s3://your-bucket-name
 Note: Make sure you're using the correct path to your Next.js build output folder and the correct S3 bucket name.

 Step 4: Access the Deployed Website
-Get the CloudFront URL
+Get the CloudFront URL:
 terraform output cloudfront_url

-Access Your Website Open the CloudFront URL in your web browser to view your deployed Next.js portfolio site.
+Access Your Website - Open the CloudFront URL in your web browser to view your deployed Next.js portfolio site.

 <img width="1911" height="1024" alt="image" src="https://github.com/user-attachments/assets/15cd0b8a-8c94-47e9-adf6-fee18be7699a" />